vashist1994/Neural-machine-translation-seq2seq/README.md

-Read my blog and know the code in depth of this project by following this link https://medium.com/@vashistnarayansingh/neural-machine-translation-using-simple-seq2seq-517b5ce1ae0f
+Read my blog where I have explained the complete project in full detail by following this link https://medium.com/@vashistnarayansingh/neural-machine-translation-using-simple-seq2seq-517b5ce1ae0f